 Energy follows thought and intent.
 What you focus on is what your brain helps you create.
 This is not new age mumbo-jumbo, it is scientific fact.

 Not sure where to start?
-The wellness quiz takes 5 minutes (or less!) and will help you identify your primary focus areas and links to pages with simple steps.
+The wellness quiz takes 5 minutes (or less!) and will help you identify your primary focus areas.
+It also includes links to related pages to help you get started.
 Yours free with your newsletter subscription.
-You can easily unsubscribe at any time.

 Give yourself every opportunity to regain better health naturally.
 Focus on how to get healthy again, not on your symptoms or disease.
 Take a holistic approach to wellness and follow the recipe to get healthy naturally and stay healthy in mind, body and spirit - bad stuff out, good stuff in.
 Love yourself into health and wellness.
 Do what it takes.
 You deserve it.